Monstra 2018 Festival Report: Ways of Storytelling

 {gallery}stories/galleries/monstra-2018{/gallery}

-Priit and Olga Pärn (who also took care of Monstra's 2018 visual identity) will equally reject the Aristotelian, three-act story structure, but they know how to infuse their films with drawing elements, where each drawing line matters for a specific story aspect.
-Working with line drawings, but animating in sand (though not in the silhouette version of Caroline Leaf), films like Divers in the Rain and especially Pilots on their Way Home benefit from their earthy, grainy feel -leaving also room for fantasy and invention along the way.
+Priit and Olga Pärn (who also took care of Monstra's 2018 visual identity) will equally reject the Aristotelian, three-act story structure.
+Still, they know how to infuse their films with drawing elements, where each drawing line matters for a specific story aspect.
+Working with line drawings, but animating in sand (though not in the silhouette version of Caroline Leaf), films like Divers in the Rain and especially Pilots on their Way Home benefit from their earthy, grainy feel, leaving also room for fantasy and invention along the way.

 Estonia, which celebrates its 100 years of nationhood, was the focus country of Monstra Festival for 2018, and Nukufilm (along with a big exhibition) and Joonisfilm studios were invited.
 The Estonian / UK / Belgium / Irish co-production Captain Morten and the Spider Queen (dir.
-Kaspar Jancis) is eagerly awaited this spring, which again features a non-completely orthodox (but very interesting) way of storytelling).
+Kaspar Jancis) is eagerly awaited this spring, which again features a non-traditional (but very interesting) way of storytelling.

-Priit Tender had to resort to being a documentarian to expand on the story of The Maggot Feeder, based on a Chukchi (the Eastmost peninsula of Asia) fairy tale.
-Starting as a anthropological and psychological study, the film quickly evolved to issues of politics representation of the indigenous Chukchi people - especially, regarding its ending.
+Priit Tender had to resort to being a documentarian to expand on the story of The Maggot Feeder, based on a Chukchi (the easternmost peninsula of Asia) fairy tale.
+Starting as an anthropological and psychological study, the film quickly evolved to issues of political representation of the indigenous Chukchi people, especially regarding its ending.
 Yes, animation can be political in more ways than one.

 Moving to competition, the jury decision for short films (Izabela Plucinska, Kaspar Jancis, Paul Driessen, Péter Vácz, Ricardo Sérgio) was balanced between traditional storytelling and more quirky versions.
 The Oscar-nominated Negative Space by Max Porter and Ru Kuwahata won the Grand Prix, while Special Mentions were given to L' Ogre (Laurène Braibant), Manivald (Chintis Lundgren, and Grandpa Walrus (Lucrèce Andreae).